 Under the Maltby Street arches, Bar Tozino hums with warm market energy and cured ham hanging overhead.
 Guests describe glasses poured with a taste first and plates that feel straight from Spain: "It felt like a holiday the moment we sat down."
 Service is often friendly and hands-on, though peak hours can stretch ticket times, and the bill can climb with premium boards and wine.
 The room is rustic and lively, with trains occasionally rumbling above.
 The cooking leans classic tapas and charcuterie rather than theatrics, a traditional Spanish focus where jamon iberico and simple plates shine.
 Expect well-sourced ingredients, considered seasoning, and a wine list that rewards conversation with staff.
 This suits diners who enjoy grazing and pairing over a set three-course meal; if you love cured meats, cheeses, and Spanish reds, this will hit the spot.
 Families will find several approachable items like pan con tomate, croquetas, and padrons that most kids will try, but there is no clear kids menu and portions run small.
 The busy weekend vibe is fun but may test patience for large groups; off-peak afternoons are smoother if visiting with children.

-Area: Trendy market lane under railway arches attracting food lovers, locals, and weekend browsers.
+Area vibe: Trendy market lane under railway arches attracting food lovers, locals, and weekend browsers.

 Safety: Generally safe, busy on weekends with good foot traffic; typical urban feel under arches.

-Nearby: Adjacent to Maltby Street Market stalls, craft producers, nearby Bermondsey beer mile venues.
+What's nearby: Adjacent to Maltby Street Market stalls, craft producers, nearby Bermondsey beer mile venues.